C3BI-pasteur-fr/python-course-1/source/From_script_to_project.rst

 each time the code base change.
 But its tedious to run the test campaign each time and very often developers forget to run tests, so they become useless.
 Some framework provides systems to link your code repository to the tests and run the laters each time de repository is modified (commit).
-We call this *continuous integartion*.
+We call this *continuous integration*.

 `Travis-CI <https://travis-ci.org/>`_ is a hosted continuous integration service.
 It is integrated with GitHub and offers first class support for lot of programming language.
 Travis-CI allow to build a new virtual machine, build your project with it's dependencies and run the unit tests.
 It can be trigger each time a developper modify your code repository (with a web hook on github for instance), and send you an email reporting the status of the project: success or fail and you can access to the logs, so you can see what happen (`example of travis-ci logs <https://travis-ci.org/mobyle2/mobyle2.exec_engine>`_).
 Travis-CI is free for open source project.

 tests coverage